Iasa-Global/btabok/pages/engagement_model/views.md

 <mark>Describe...</mark>

-Examples of information which may be communicated in stratigic views are:
+Examples of information which may be communicated in strategic views are:

 - Strategic Roadmap
 - Capability Map